Try the evaluation version of Bash on Ubuntu on Windows

 apt-get install php5

-Since php5-curl etc. can be installed from apt-get, it seems that command line tools will work without problems.
+php5-curl etc. can also be installed from apt-get, so it seems that command line tools will work without any problems.

-Since the mail command is not installed, install it using the following command.
+If the mail command is not installed, install it using the following command

 apt-get install mailutils